-Last March, we went to the area of Intendente, Lisbon, to make our last reports for Spruce Up Europe project.
+Last March, we went to the area of Intendente, Lisbon, to make our last reports for Spruce Up Europe.
 We found many projects, such as an old house called “Largo Residencias” where the space has been used by a collective for a cultural café, an artistic residence and a “social” bike shop.
-We decided to make short interviews about other projects taking place in the area because there is a huge process of rehabilitation going on.
+We decided to make short interviews about other projects taking place in the area as there is a huge process of rehabilitation going on.
 It is not only being revitalized by the City but also by youngsters using empty spaces for their social and cultural projects.

-All the Lisboners would tell you the same: Largo do Intendente – the square of Intendente – was a synonym of prostitution, drugs and dilapidated facades.
+All the Lisboners would tell you the same: Largo do Intendente – the square of Intendente – was famous for prostitution, drugs and dilapidated facades.
 Today, streets and buildings – where trendy youngsters stand alongside prostitutes – are being renovated.
 The City Hall got involved in this rehabilitation and even settled one of its offices nearby.
 The idea was approved by many officials, but some NGOs are worried: the renovation of the district and the end of the rent freeze initiated few years ago can increase the ‘gentrification’ of the area.
 As a result, prices can explode and inhabitants can be expelled easily.

 Some organizations and self-managed collectives are using old spaces in Intendente to create cultural and social centers where inhabitants and newcomers can gather.
 They try to have a positive impact on the area; that means to revitalize it without falling into real estate speculation.

 This is not simple.
 Tiago Mota Saraiva, an architect working in difficult social contexts – including Intendente – has seen it: “My view is optimistic, many associations are popping up in the area.
 We are trying to not ‘gentrify’ the neighborhood.
 However, we can lose that battle.
 Non-gentrification process is years and years of struggle.
 For officials and politicians, it’s easier to just clean it.”